-USFS Indicator 1.1.1 Existing disputes and legal challenges, including pre-decisional objections, administrative appeals and judicial reviews filed by stakeholders, over National Forest management policies and actions are disclosed in the certification audit process.
+Existing disputes and legal challenges, including pre-decisional objections, administrative appeals and judicial reviews filed by stakeholders, over National Forest management policies and actions are disclosed in the certification audit process.
 The National Forest demonstrates that processes are in place and are implemented that are designed to resolve existing disputes and legal challenges.
 Information on the processes for resolving disputes is readily available to interested stakeholders.

-USFS Guidance for USFS Indicator 1.1.1 Ongoing disputes over management, including pre-decisional objections and administrative appeals and lawsuits related to National Forest actions, shall be considered during the certification process; however, pre-decisional objections, administrative appeals and lawsuits alone do not constitute nonconformance.
+USFS Guidance: Ongoing disputes over management, including pre-decisional objections and administrative appeals and lawsuits related to National Forest actions, shall beare examined considered during the certification process as they may be indications of non-compliance with the standard; however, pre-decisional objections, administrative appeals and lawsuits alone do not constitute nonconformance.
 (See also Criterion 2.3)